-/etc/ssh2/hostkey[.pub]
+/etc/ssh2/hostkey[.pub|.pass]

 These files are the default host key pair used by Tectia Server for authenticating itself to the clients.
 A 3072-bit RSA key pair is automatically generated during a fresh installation.
-It consists of the private key (hostkey) and the public key (hostkey.pub).
+It consists of the private key (hostkey) and the public key (hostkey.pub), and a passphrase file (hostkey.pass) if the private key has been encrypted with a random passphrase.